SamirMarin/github-actions-by-example/chap1/c1-terminology.md

 # Terminology
-Before diving deeper into more complex github action workflows, let's take a moment to define some of the key terms used in GitHub Actions.
+Before diving deeper into more complex GitHub Action workflows, let's take a moment to define some of the key terms used in GitHub Actions.

 ## Workflow
-This is the name given to the automation process, workflows are defined in YAML files under `.github/workflow/` directory.
+A "workflow" refers to the automation process.
+Workflows are defined in YAML files and placed in the `.github/workflow/` directory in your repository.

-A workflow is comprised of one or more jobs, which are executed in parallel by default.
-Each job contains one or more steps, which are executed sequentially by default.
+Each workflow is made up of one or more "jobs", which are executed in parallel by default.
+Each job is then broken down into one or more "steps", which are executed sequentially by default.

-For a workflow to run, it must be triggered by an event.
-There are various types of events, most commonly `push` and `pull_request` trigger workflows.
+In order for a workflow to run, it must be triggered by an "event".
+Events can range from things like a `push` to the repository or a `pull_request`.

 ## Triggers
-triggers are responsible for starting a workflow.
-Triggers are defined in the `on` section of a workflow file.
+"Triggers" are what initiate a workflow.
+They are defined in the `on` section of a workflow file.

-For example, to define a trigger that starts a workflow when a pull request is created or updated, you would use the following syntax:
+For example, to set a trigger that starts a workflow when a pull request is created or updated, you would use the following syntax:

 ```yaml
 on: